sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 * Image management

+  Each deployment by kube, is likely to download a new image.This implies the need for image manaagement/garbage collection of unused images.
   This proposal includes a simple image management solution.
 The base idea would be to set some rules to qualify the last downloaded image as good.
 Once deemed good
-    * Older images could be purged
+    * The older images *could* be purged
-    * This new image could be tagged as local
+    * This new image *could* be tagged as local
-    * The original local container image (part of SONiC image) could be purged The "could be" is tuned with configuration.
+    * The original local container image (part of SONiC image) *could* be purged<br/>

+  All the "*could be*" are tunable with configuration.
-  This would be a phase-1 solution, which would be tuned in future updates.
+  This would be a phase-1 solution, which would be further deep dived into, in future updates.

 *  The scripts are provided to join-to/reset-from master.
    *  kube_join